panos-kosmidis/protos/README.md

 # CoreJS [![Build Status](https://secure.travis-ci.org/corejs/corejs.png)](http://travis-ci.org/corejs/corejs)

-Web Application Framewok for Node.js using MVC ideas striving to provide simplicity, robustness and ease of use.
+Web Application Framewok for Node.js using MVC ideas aiming for pleasant simplicity, robustness and ease of use.

-CoreJS integrates the best Open Source Software and creates one full package, combining them all and integrating seamlessly, to provide a full stack Web Framework.
+CoreJS integrates the best Open Source Software and creates one full package, combining and integrating several components seamlessly, to provide a full stack Web Framework.

+One thing you can be sure of: it will be big...

 ## Status: alpha